 The surface of the cave walls sometimes looks really bizarre

-What's more peculiar, some of those structures on walls can produce sound when touched, almost like strings and I know some Brazilian guy made a music from those, couldn't find the clip on Youtube though.
+What's more peculiar, some of those structures on the walls can produce sound when touched.
+Almost like strings and I know some Brazilian guy made a music from those, couldn't find the clip on Youtube though.

-Overall, we had a really nice time walking in the caves, I've heard a lot of stories of cave experiments where people were left in the dark for weeks, about strangers getting lost when the caves were unprotected, in one of the caves were were asked to turn the lights off to actually feel the what it's like to be in a cave...
-I'll never forget this darkness and silence, like everything in the world just disappears, even thoughts abandon you as our minds get so confused...
+Overall, we had a really nice time walking in the caves.
+I've heard a lot of stories of cave experiments where people were left in the dark for weeks.
+About strangers getting lost when the caves were unprotected.
+In one of the caves we were asked to turn the lights off to actually feel what it's like to be in a cave...
+I'll never forget this darkness and silence.
+Like everything in the world just disappears.
+Even thoughts abandon you as your mind gets so confused without external stimuli...
 We also had a short cave orchestra made on those string structures on the walls.
 And of course I don't regret about ruining my shoes and pants in such environment.

 In case you ever have the chance of visiting Sao Paulo, definitely think about PETAR park.
 And I thank the organizers of SPASA 2011 once again, it was a fantastic experience.